 First, I pitched the article to my editor, Suzanne McCabe.
-Once approved, I read other articles and watched archived news interviews about Ella.
+Once approved, I read other articles and watched archived news interviews with Ella.
 I created a list of questions reflecting what kids would want to know about her organization.
 Finally, I contacted Ella’s parents to request an interview.

 What is something you learned from your reporting?

 I learned about the power of the media (both social and traditional) through interviewing Ella.
 She told me how her mom used Facebook to raise awareness about her crayon-collection campaign.
-The post went viral, and people started sharing.
+The post went viral, and people started sharing it.
 That’s when a Cleveland news channel picked up the story.
 More donations than they ever imagined started coming in, both monetary and crayon boxes.